datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-1. Create a module named `say.py`, which uses the `def` statement to define a function called `hello`:
+1. Create a module named `say.py`, which uses the `def` statement to define a function called `hello` that prints `Hello World!` without accepting any input:
 ```python
 def hello():
        print("Hello World!")